Franchise Territory Mapping

 FAQs every franchisor asks

-Our platform allows you to establish clear, exclusive boundaries based on current data reduce overlap between franchisees and lower legal exposure.
+Our platform allows you to establish clear, exclusive franchise territory boundaries based on current data reduce overlap between franchisees and lower legal exposure.

 What kind of data powers the maps?

-Population Explorer uses LandScan and WorldPop (updated annually).
+Population Explorer uses Landscan and WorldPop high resolution global rasters (updated annually).
 Income layers and Google Places add economic and location context.
 See Census Data vs LandScan vs WorldPop.
+These datasets are of the highest accuracy available in the world today, allowing you to create balanced, accurate franchise territory maps with confidence.

-Can I use the outputs in disclosure documents?
+Can I use the outputs in franchise disclosure documents?

 How scalable is it?

-Whether managing a small set of territories or an expanding network, recalculation and rebalancing are fast and repeatable.
+Whether managing a small set of franchise territories or an expanding network, recalculation and rebalancing is fast and repeatable; create new franchise territories, edit existing franchise territory maps, zoom out to assess the balance and distribution of an entire franchise territory network.

 Is it only for franchisors?

 No. Franchisees use the platform to evaluate territory potential, compare locations, and benchmark nearby markets.
-Applications include humanitarian response, sales territory mapping, telecom site mapping and more.
+Expanding retailers use PopEx to prioritize and select new retail sites.
+Other applications include humanitarian response, UAV flight-path mapping, telecom infrastructure placement and more.

 Does it work outside the U.S.?

 Yes.
-Global coverage via LandScan and WorldPop supports cross-border expansion.
+Global coverage via LandScan and WorldPop supports cross-border expansion, as well as full integration with Google's worldwide POI database.

 How current is the data compared to census resellers?